SilvanBe/HSLU-CASML2-Deep_Learning/08 - TRANSFORMERS/README.md

 https://app.lamini.ai/account

 ## Data and Code
+Notebooks for "Transformer-Based Contextual Sentence Classification" and "Moving Towards Fine-Tuning of LLMs" are saved in the repository under `code` folder.
-An example notebook for the grand challenge is saved in the repository under `code` folder.
+Data for "Transformer-Based Contextual Sentence Classification" is saved in the repository under `data` folder.